All Israel

 The Israeli ambassador noted that Israel “remains committed to working with our international partners to ensure aid reaches those who need it” in Gaza.

-He remarks came after mounting pressure from the Biden administration that has threatened to cut off military aid to Israel, if it doesn't make a sufficient effort to improve Gaza humanitarian situation within 30 days.
+Her remarks came after mounting pressure from the Biden administration, which has threatened to cut off military aid to Israel if it doesn't make a sufficient effort to improve Gaza's humanitarian situation within 30 days.

 U.S. Secretary of State Antony Blinken and Defense Secretary Lloyd Austin had sent a letter to Israeli government ministers Yoav Gallant and Ron Dermer stating that the amount of humanitarian aid entering Gaza has decreased in recent months.

-Overall, the Israeli military has facilitated the insertion of more than 1,071,183 tons of aid into Gaza since the begging of the Oct.
-7 war, in more than 54,643 trucks and maritime and air-dropping routes.
+Overall, the Israeli military has facilitated the entry of more than 1,071,183 tons of aid into Gaza since the beginning of the Oct.
+7, 2023 war, utilizing more than 54,643 trucks and maritime and air-dropping routes.

 The All Israel News Staff is a team of journalists in Israel.